roc-lang/rbt/docs/adrs/006-jobs.md

 ## Jobs

-A **job** defines the basic unit of work in an rbt build.
+Jobs make up the basic units of work and output in rbt.
-It specifies the set of inputs that trigger a rebuild and, in most cases, produces new outputs.
+They depend on the files in the working tree (see [ADR #5: Dynamic Dependencies](./005-dynamic-dependencies.md)) as well as the outputs of other jobs.
+This creates a dependency graph that rbt walks to build.

 ### Commands